-MEND is an open-access capital fund targeted at non-national Accredited museums and local authorities based in England to apply for funding to undertake vital infrastructure and urgent maintenance backlogs which are beyond the scope of day-today maintenance budgets.
+MEND is an open-access capital fund.
+It is for non-national Accredited museums and local authorities based in England.
+They can apply for funding to undertake vital infrastructure and urgent maintenance backlogs which are beyond the scope of day-to-day maintenance budgets.

-These museums care for objects collected for or bequeathed to the public and there is therefore a public interest in ensuring their ongoing integrity.
-Not tackling these maintenance backlogs risks the future of museum collections, the safety of visitors and staff, the deterioration of important local buildings (which may or may not be historic and/or purpose-built) and museums' financial resilience and sustainability.
+These museums care for objects collected for or bequeathed to the public, and there is therefore a public interest in ensuring their ongoing integrity.
+Not tackling these maintenance backlogs risks the future of museum collections, the safety of visitors and staff, the deterioration of important local buildings (which may or may not be historic and/or purpose-built), and museums' financial resilience and sustainability.